 It really hurt, when I finally had to say good bye and travel north to see the big firework in Valparaiso.
 From San Fernando on, I followed the "Ruta del Fruta" with lots of traffic to San Antinio.

 I just stopped in Talca and Los Angeles to check my Oil, to buy some sunblock lotion and to swim in the nice "Punta Verde".
 Here, many really nice houses were hidden behind big fences - seems to be traditional nowadays in Chile.
 To be able to reach the water, one had to get permission to enter someone's property first.

 San Antonio was a huge, ugly city with a big harbor, but no hotels.
-I was allowed to camp at the firefighter station, after I told them I was a firefighter as well.
+I was allowed to camp at the firefighter station.
 The people there told me there also was a German firefighter Station in Valparaiso as well.

 There I wasn't allowed to camp, but was invited from one of the friendly firefighters who worked there for free.
 We had nice Empanadas and Hot Dogs with Majo.

 Talking about Dogs: Here in Chile it happens very often, that dogs come running towards you.
 They try to bite you in your leg or to jump in front of your wheel while riding past.
 I can understand that this dogs want to make suicid so they don't have to bark all night, but this way riding a motorbike in Chile doesn't get more pleasant.

 On my way to the Villa Kunterbunt GPS S33°01'52.23" W071°38'17.80" I went up a small road which was so steep that a car who had to stop there, could not go on anymore, because the wheels did not have enough traction.
 There I met Simone, Panny and the two from dreiradententour.de.